-The Duties of a Certified Nursing Assistant
+The Job of a Nursing Assistant

 - Furnishing basic services to patients

 - Reading patient's vital signs

-- Keeping a record of patient's health status
+- Maintaining a record of patient's health status

-- Bathing and dressing patients
+- Cleaning and dressing patients

 - Serving and aiding patients with meals

 - Transferring patients to other areas

 Things to Ask CNA Schools

 - Reputation.
-Visit internet rating companies to see what the assessments are for each of the schools you are looking into.
-Ask the accrediting organizations for their reviews also.
-Additionally, get in touch with the Arkansas school certification or licensing authority to check out if there are any complaints or compliance issues.
-Finally, you can speak with some Jacksonville AR healthcare organizations you're interested in working for after graduation and ask what their judgements are of the schools as well.
+Check internet rating companies to see what the reviews are for all of the schools you are considering.
+Ask the accrediting organizations for their reviews too.
+In addition, contact the Arkansas school certification or licensing authority to find out if there are any complaints or compliance issues.
+Finally, you can speak with some Jacksonville AR healthcare organizations you're interested in working for after graduation and ask what their opinions are of the schools as well.